How to Factory Reset Your Router

 Resetting a router can be necessary to troubleshoot network issues, address security concerns, or prepare the router for resale or donation.
 The process restores the device to its original factory settings, erasing any custom configurations.
 In this guide, we’ll outline the steps to reset a router, including locating the reset button, performing the reset process, and reconfiguring the router’s settings afterward to ensure proper network functionality.

-Navigating How to Reset Your Router
+Our Video on How to Reset Your Router to Factory Settings

 1. What to Know Before Resetting Your Router